 directly from a divine decision.
 As a matter of fact he had been elected emperor by the German princely electors in lieu of the six-year-old son of Emperor Conrad III.

-In 1158 Frederick, whom the Italians called Barbarossa after his red beard, crossed the Alps to establish his authority over the riotous Italian towns: after a long siege Milan surrendered and its walls were pulled down; but as soon as the emperor returned to Germany the Italian towns rebelled again.
-They were supported by the new pope Alexander III who in 1160 excommunicated the emperor, who in turn arranged the election of an antipope.
-Frederick returned to Italy several times, but in 1176 the Lombard League, an alliance of Guelph towns supported by the pope, defeated his army at Legnano: eventually in 1183 Frederick conceded to these towns the right to elect their own magistrates, practically acknowledging their self government.
-In 1189 he joined the Third Crusade during which he drowned in a small river in the Cilician town of Silifke.
+In 1158 Frederick, whom the Italians called Barbarossa after his red beard, crossed the Alps to establish his authority over the riotous Italian towns: after a long siege Milan surrendered and its walls were pulled down; but as soon as the Emperor returned to Germany the Italian towns rebelled again.
+They were supported by the new pope Alexander III who in 1160 excommunicated the Emperor, who in turn arranged the election of an antipope.
+Frederick returned to Italy several times, but in 1176 the Lombard League, an alliance of Guelph towns supported by the Pope, defeated his army at Legnano: eventually in 1183 Frederick conceded to these towns the right to elect their own magistrates, practically acknowledging their self government.
+In 1189 he joined the Third Crusade during which he drowned in a small river in the Turkish town of Silifke.

 Pope Alexander III reigned for 22 years, but he spent only part of them in Rome, where his security could only be assured by the help of the Normans.
 While he was seen as the champion of municipal liberties in northern Italy to the point that a town Alessandria was founded to celebrate him, he was not prepared to give up the temporal power in Rome.
 At his death the Romans threw stones on his coffin.

 Il Pincio: 1911 Monument to Alberto di Giussano, the legendary leader of the Guelph army

 The fight against Frederick Barbarossa was seen during the XIXth century Italian Risorgimento